-If tuition is sponsored, audited classes may not be covered credit for the course; however, the course is included on the transcript with an "AU."
+Audited classes may not be covered by outside aid credit for the course; however, the course is included on the transcript with an "AU."
 Students may change from credit to audit status or vice versa early in the semester without the instructor's permission.
-Students may make the same changes until the 50% point of the session if the instructor's authorization is obtained.
 Refer to the published deadlines in the Academic Class Schedule for the semester in question.